GLP-1 Side Effects: What to Expect and How to Manage Them

 Human Experience

-- • Millions of patients treated worldwide
+- • Millions of patients treated worldwide with GLP-1 medications

-- • No confirmed cases of medication-caused thyroid cancer
+- • No confirmed cases of medication-caused thyroid cancer in humans

-Who Should Avoid GLP-1 Medications?
+Who Shouldn't Take GLP-1 Medications?

 - Personal or family history of medullary thyroid cancer

-- Multiple Endocrine Neoplasia syndrome type 2
+- Multiple Endocrine Neoplasia syndrome type 2 (MEN2)

 - Known allergy to GLP-1 medications